-The Farmstead Promise:
+The Farmstead Promise

 As we grow together, this place will benefit from the imagination of creative minds and the dedication of little hands.
-We will mark trails, build forts and treehouses, turn over rocks, stack logs, change water patterns, pull up old plants, and install new ones, all while learning about the earth and each other.
+We will continue to mark trails, build forts and treehouses, turn over rocks, stack logs, change water patterns, pull up old plants, and install new ones, all while learning about the earth and each other.

 Lauren is the founder, Executive Director, and is an educator at the Asheville Farmstead School.
 In the years leading up to founding Asheville Farmstead School, Lauren Brown taught middle school science for a nonprofit boarding school.
 She was a founding teacher of the middle school program and an integral advocate for the middle school's yearly experiential education trips.
-Prior to her work at the boarding school, Lauren was involved in a two-year Master of Education program through the University of Washington and a non-profit organization called, IslandWood.
+Prior to her work at the boarding school, Lauren was involved in a two-year Master of Education program through the University of Washington and a non-profit organization called IslandWood.

 Lauren is gifted at speaking with kids in a language that they understand, with clear, direct instruction, and boundless joy.
 She enjoys spontaneous adventures and opportunities to go outside and experience everything nature can offer.
 Lauren has a passion for travel; she has been to over 17 countries and aims to visit every National Park in the USA.